Canvas Settings and Background Options

 Canvas Zoom & Pan

 Zooming in on the canvas in the page editor can be very useful for making adjustments to small objects.
+Use the zoom slider located at the top of the editor to adjust the page's zoom level.
+(To reset the zoom to full-screen, double click on the zoom slider.)

 Alternatively, hold the Spacebar and use the mouse wheel to zoom in or out.